MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-design-studio.md

 To reflect changes made to the site from the Portal Management app to the Power Pages design studio, select **Sync** in the upper-right corner of the screen.

 :::image type="content" source="media/tour-maker-studio/sync.png" alt-text="The design studio GUI with the sync button emphasized.":::

-## Other entry points to the Power Pages design studio

-The Power Pages design studio can be opened from the following entry points:

-- Power Pages creation experience

-- Editing an existing site from the Power Pages home page

-- Direct URL to the design studio of an existing site

 ## Next steps